TabulateJarl8/TabulateJarl8/README.md

 [Academiic](https://gitlab.com/ImaginaryInfinity/academiic) - Still in beta development.
 Academiic is a website that aims to connect to user accounts from a bunch of different learning management systems, like google classroom and canvas, and bring it all into one location for organizational and convenience purposes.

+[Wordle Finder](https://github.com/TabulateJarl8/wordle-finder) - A cross-platform CLI/GUI utility to assist in finding the word for rhe game "Wordle" and other similar knock-offs.
+Written in Rust using WebView for the GUI

 [Modpack Switcher](https://github.com/TabulateJarl8/modpackSwitcher) -  Utility to allow for having multiple minecraft worlds/modpacks using one server host